 Meet the neighbors

 In an effort to further refine the age of Earth, scientists began to look outward.
 The material that formed the solar system was a cloud of dust and gas that surrounded the young sun.
-Gravitational interactions coalesced this material into the planets and moons at roughly the same time.
+Gravitational interactions coalesced this material into the planets and moons at about the same time.
 By studying other bodies in the solar system, scientists are able to find out more about the early history of the planet.

-Although no rocks have been deliberately returned from Mars, samples exist in the form of meteorites that fell to Earth long ago, allowing scientists to make approximations about the age of rocks on the red planet.
+Although no rocks have been deliberately returned from Mars, samples exist in the form of meteorites that fell to Earth long ago, allowing scientists to make approximations about the age of rocks on the Red Planet.
 Some of these samples have been dated to 4.5 billion years old, supporting other calculations of the date of early planetary formation.

 Fifty thousand years ago, a rock hurled down from space to form Meteor Crater in Arizona.
 Shards of that asteroid have been collected from the crater rim and named for the nearby Canyon Diablo.
-In 1953, Clair Cameron Patterson measured ratios of lead isotopes in samples that put tight constraints on Earth's age.

 The Canyon Diablo meteorite is important because it represents a class of meteorites with components that allow for more precise dating.

-Samples of the meteorite show a spread from 4.53 to 4.58 billion years.
+In 1953, Clair Cameron Patterson, a renowned geochemist at the California Institute of Technology, measured ratios of lead isotopes in samples of the meteorite that put tight constraints on Earth's age.
+Samples of the meteorite show a spread from 4.53 billion to 4.58 billion years.
 Scientists interpret this range as the time it took for the solar system to evolve, a gradual event that took place over approximately 50 million years.

 By using not only the rocks on Earth but also information gathered about the system that surrounds it, scientists have been able to place Earth's age at approximately 4.54 billion years.
 For comparison, the Milky Way galaxy that contains the solar system is approximately 13.2 billion years old, while the universe itself has been dated to 13.8 billion years.